 C. The athlete has high motivation and skill

 Simply put, 'delegate'.
 I have seen so many coaches and trainers try to 'corral' athletes made up of these traits - almost as if they want to take credit for the child's abilities.
 Sheltering young athletes like this and imposing your will and ideas on them is just not prudent.
 Young athletes like this need to be part of the decision cycle.
 Demonstrate and explain exercise selection to them; work at perfecting technical proficiency; have them understand the goals associated with programming - and then include them in creative development.
 Young athletes are smart people.
 While some need to be 'directed', others can and should be part of the coaching process.
 Talk to young athletes like this and get their feedback.
-Empower them to comprehend matters of technique and exercise progression and then encourage them to work with you on program design.
+Empower them to comprehend technique and exercise progression matters and then encourage them to work with you on program design.
 The goal of coaching is to get ALL your young athletes into this category.
 That is the science and art that I call athletic development.
-The shy and quiet young athlete who lacks motivation and skill - artfully find a way to get him/her to this point.
-The young athlete who has loads of skill but lacks motivation - artfully find a way to get him/her to this point.
+The shy and quiet young athlete who lacks motivation and skill - artfully find a way to get their to this point.
+The young athlete with loads of skill but lacks motivation - artfully find a way to get them to this point.